NoCompromises/laravel-project-standard/README.md

 * Comment out the normal external service overrides from `phpunit.xml`
 * Make sure your local .env has the correct values for running external tests

-Copy and overwrite the whole `tests` folder to get the right bootstrapping, test types and base classes.
+In many cases, you can just copy the whole `tests` folder into your project, but it would be a good idea to do a diff of the changes, just to make sure something wasn't changed in a newer version of Laravel, or any other desired settings in an existing project aren't reverted.

 ### Continuous Integration